RealChiefChen/To-do/README.md

 Windows
 ```
-Windows has one needed dependancy called "Linux" you must install this regardless if you want to run the program or not
+Windows has a dependancy called "Linux" you must install this regardless if you want to run the program or not
 ```

 # Documentation